-- The Westborough History Catalog – Descriptions of all the physical archival collections held at the Westborough Public Library.
-Use the links on the left of the Westborough History Catalog page to search or browse collections, and if you find something you want to see, ask a librarian!
+- The Westborough Archive Catalog – Descriptions and catalog information for all of the archival collections held at the Westborough Public Library.
+If you find something you want to see, ask a librarian!

 - The Westborough Digital Repository – The Westborough Public Library’s own digital repository of photographs, documents, manuscripts, and more.
 A fun place to browse and learn about Westborough’s past!